NethServer/ns8-core/dokuwiki/README.md

 - the module instance name
 - the listen URL
 - the virtual host name
+- the option to enable (1) or disable (0) Let's Encrypt certificate
+- the option to enable (1) or disable (0) HTTP to HTTPS redirection

 All parameters must be set inside the `data` field separated by a space and terminated with `\n`.